-When you spend more money than you have available in your bank account, that account goes into a state of negative balance, called overdraft.
+Overdraft fees are incurred when you spend more money than you have available in your bank account, and banks typically charge around $35 per instance, meaning that you can be charged multiple overdraft fees in a single day.
 You can overdraw your account by writing checks, swiping debit cards, withdrawing cash at ATMs and setting up automatic debit card or ACH payments.
 When these many modes of spending draw money from a single account, you can quickly lose track of your balance and end up facing an annoying and even dangerous amount of fees.

 Overdraft Fees by Bank

 We examined the four fees associated with overdrafts at 16 of the largest U.S. retail banks.
 Here are the typical fees charged by the largest banks in the U.S.

 |Bank of America||$35.00||$12.00||$35.00 every 5 days|

 |SunTrust Bank||$36.00||$12.50||$36.00 every 5 days|